Matthew-Zimmer/inference-engine/PLAN.md

 60. [ ] implement non chunked word peice encoder
 61. [ ] need to be able to request low priority non chunked encodings
 62. [ ] need to be able to request high priority non chunked encodings
-63. [ ] need to have an event file descriptor allocated to a request
+63. [x] need to have an event file descriptor allocated to a request
-64. [ ] need to pool of event file descriptors
+64. [x] need to pool of event file descriptors
-65. [ ] after request is done need to deinit the memory and event fd
+65. [x] after request is done need to deinit the memory
 66. [ ] implement the high priority http web server
 67. [ ] benchmark the inference engine
 68. [x] need an averager cuda kernel on the gpu side to average all embeddings